-I know it's frustrating to witness an adult brutalizing a little child, and it's understandable that a we would feel VERY angry with that parent and want to DO something!!!
+I know it can be frustrating to witness an adult brutalizing a little child, and it is understandable that we would feel VERY angry with that parent and want to DO something!!!
 However, unleashing our own feelings of anger is very unlikely to offer long-term help to the child who is being brutalized.
-That’s because when a person feels attacked, they tend to want to attack back.
-They harden their position, and that does not allow them to hear what is being said to them and think critically about it.
+That’s because when a person feels attacked, they tend to want to attack back, feeling humiliated and defensive.
+They may harden their position, and that does not allow them to hear or take in what is being said to them and think critically about it.

-So, what can one person do when we see a child being hit or about to be hit?
+So, what can we do when we see a child being hit or about to be hit?
 It depends on our goal.
-If my goal is to release my own bad feelings about what I’m seeing, it may make me feel better to go over to the adult and yell at them and shame them for behaving so badly.
-It may make me feel better to let that person "have it."
+If my goal is to release my own bad feelings about what I’m seeing, I might feel better by yelling at the adult and shaming them for behaving so badly.
+It may make me feel better to let that person have it.

 However, if my goal is to help the child, then I may have to find a way to help the parent.
-Here’s why: because, after I leave with MY feelings released, there will still be that humiliated, frustrated, UNSKILLED parent who will take her shame and humiliation out on the one person who is least capable of dealing with that: her little child.
+Here’s why: because, after I leave the scene with MY feelings released, there will still be that humiliated, frustrated, UNSKILLED parent who will take their additional shame and humiliation out on the one person who is least capable of dealing with that: their little child.

-So, if the goal is to do SOMETHING to end the cycle of abuse, we COULD:
+So, if the goal is to help end the cycle of abuse, we COULD:

-2. This next step takes a LOT of bravery.
-That would be making eye contact with the mother and offering compassion.
+This next step takes a heap of courage.
+That would be making eye contact with the raging parent and offering compassion.
 It could just be in our attitude, or it could be in words: “Looks like you’re having a REALLY rough day!!!
 I know how hard that can be!”
-Everyone has at least one rough day, so everyone could (if they really try) find a way to feel compassion and empathy for one who’s going through it.
-Sometimes, that’s all it takes to defuse the ticking time bomb and prevent violence!
+Everyone has had at least one rough day, so everyone could (if they really try) find a way to feel compassion and empathy for someone who’s going through it.
+Sometimes, that’s all it takes to defuse a ticking time bomb and prevent violence!

-Sometimes that won’t help, but sometimes it will.
-The important thing is that if our offer of compassion is NOT received well, not to take it personally (see step #1).
-Sometimes, we may offer compassion, and the mother will just dissolve into tears.
+Sometimes that won’t help, but sometimes it might.
+If our offer of compassion is not received well, however, it’s important not to take it personally (see step #1).
+Sometimes, we may offer compassion, and the parent will just dissolve into tears.
 I have seen that happen.

-When we charge in and bring our own feelings of rage into the fray, we cannot possibly be helpful!!!
-And, it's really about helping kids, right?
+When we charge in and bring our own feelings of rage into the fray, we cannot possibly be helpful!
+And, the goal is really about helping kids, right?
 By doing this, we won’t always succeed, but we have a better chance of helping this way than we do the other way.
-Because, that mother and child won’t always have a person like us nearby to intervene.
+That parent and child won’t always have a person like us nearby to show them compassion.